IQSS/dataverse-client-r/README.md

-**dataverse** is the next-generation iteration of [the **dvn** package](https://cran.r-project.org/package=dvn), which works with Dataverse 3 (“Dataverse Network”) applications. **dataverse** includes numerous improvements for data search, retrieval, and deposit, including use of the (currently in development) **sword** package for data deposit and the **UNF** package for data fingerprinting.
+**dataverse** is the next-generation iteration of [the **dvn** package](https://cran.r-project.org/package=dvn), which works with Dataverse 3 (“Dataverse Network”) applications. **dataverse** includes numerous improvements for data search, download, and deposit.

 ### Getting Started